Families USA

-Families USA is a nonprofit, nonpartisan consumer health advocacy and policy organization.
+Families USA is a United States nonprofit, nonpartisan consumer health advocacy and policy organization.

 History

-Technology entrepreneur Philippe Villers and his wife Kate co-founded Families USA in 1981.
+Philippe Villers and his wife Kate Villers co-founded Families USA in 1981.
+Ron Pollack was also a co-founder and became executive director of the organization, a role he filled until 2017.

 Families USA's advocacy in Washington, D.C., has influenced health care legislation and policy, including the Inflation Reduction Act of 2022, federal and state legislation in response to the COVID-19 pandemic, the Affordable Care Act (ACA), defending against efforts to repeal the Affordable Care Act, and the Children’s Health Insurance Program (CHIP).

-In 2014, National Journal named Pollack one of the top 25 players in Congress, the Administration, and the lobbying community on Medicare prescription drug benefits.

-President Barack Obama credited Families USA with playing an instrumental role in promoting the enactment of the ACA and for the organization’s work in helping to implement and protect the historic health legislation.
+President Barack Obama acknowledged Families USA's advocacy for the enactment and implementation of the ACA.
 On a printed copy of the ACA displayed in Families USA’s office, Obama wrote, “To Ron and Families USA – You made this happen!”

 In 2017, Frederick Isasi was appointed Executive Director of Families USA.
-He took over the executive director role from Ron Pollack, the organization's founding executive director and leader for almost 35 years.
+He succeeded Ron Pollack, who had led the organization for almost 35 years.
 Isasi has testified before Congress on issues including health care costs, payment and delivery reform, and healthcare coverage.

-On November 23, 2016, Vanity Fair reported that shortly after Donald Trump won the 2016 presidential election, Families USA held a conference call with organizations from around the country to discuss efforts to prevent the repeal of the Affordable Care Act, and formed the Protect Our Care coalition.

-Ron Pollack, also a co-founder, became executive director of the organization, a role he filled until 2017.

-The Hill named Pollack one of the nine top nonprofit lobbyists in 2010.

-Overview and advocacy
+Activites

-The New York Times has described Families USA as a "nonpartisan consumer advocacy group" and advocates for public policy and research.
+The New York Times has described Families USA as a "nonpartisan consumer advocacy group".
+The organization advocates for public policy and research.
 It has been involved in state-by-state campaigns to address the Medicaid coverage gap among low-income Americans, supporting legislative strategies and producing analysis documenting the benefits of extending health coverage.

-The organization has organized several structured dialogues on key healthcare issues among diverse stakeholder organization leaders, including those representing insurers, hospitals, physicians, pharmaceutical companies, businesses, labor, and consumers.
-One such dialogue led to the creation of the Campaign for Children’s Health Care, which successfully pushed to extend CHIP.
-Another set of dialogues sought and achieved common ground on extending health coverage to the uninsured.
-A more recent dialogue developed proposals for promoting increased quality care at lower costs.
+The organization has organized discussions on healthcare issues among stakeholder organizations, including insurers, hospitals, physicians, pharmaceutical companies, businesses, labor, and consumers.
+One such dialogue led to the creation of the Campaign for Children’s Health Care (CHIP), which advocated for extension of CHIP.
+Another set of discussions focused on extending health coverage to the uninsured.
+A later dialogue developed proposals for increased quality care at lower costs.

 Families USA's organization includes the National Center for Coverage Innovation (NCCI) which advocates for measures to expand access to healthcare coverage.